 Sodium is not bad for your health.
 If taken as per the daily requirement.
-Sodium is required for bodily functions such as muscle contractions, nerve transmissions, for balancing body fluids, etc.
+Sodium is required for bodily functions such as muscle contractions, nerve transmissions, balancing body fluids, etc.

 Now know why too much salt intake is bad for your health:

-Excess salt intake causes edema, there will be swelling in feet, knees, and hands.
-A recent study confirms that high levels of sodium in diet causes retention of water in the body ending up in edema.
+Excess salt intake causes edema, there will be swelling in the feet, knees, and hands.
+A recent study confirms that high levels of sodium in diet cause retention of water in the body ending up in edema.
 Based on the severity of edema either it is treated with salt restriction or medications.

 2. Heart disease

-Exceeding the required amounts of salt in the diet could contribute to high risk of cardiovascular diseases in adults.
-As per the reports in BMJ, excess intake of salt leads to increased risk of stroke and other cardiovascular events.
+Exceeding the required amounts of salt in the diet could contribute to a high risk of cardiovascular diseases in adults.
+As per the reports in BMJ, excess intake of salt leads to an increased risk of stroke and other cardiovascular events.

 3. Increased craving for salty foods

-Consumption of too much of salt can make your taste buds habituated to the salty taste and finally makes you no longer registered on how much salt you are taking.
+Consumption of too much salt can make your taste buds habituated to the salty taste and finally makes you no longer registered on how much salt you are taking.